DillonHu/Graph2DLibForCPP/readme.md

 //Graph2D is a simple 2D graph library to assist programmers to develop simple graphic interface using C++.

-//Here is an example code of drawing a circle with text displaying using Graph2D.
+//Here is an example code of drawing a circle with text using Graph2D.

 #include <Graph2D.h>
 using namespace graph;